Cray-HPE/docs-csm/glossary.md

 One component of multi-tenancy support.

-For more information, see [Multi-Tenancy Support](operations/multi-tenancy/Overview.md).
+* For more information on TAPMS, see [Multi-Tenancy Support](operations/multi-tenancy/Overview.md).
+* For more information on the TAPMS API, see [TAPMS Tenant Status API](api/tapms-operator.md).

 ## Top of Rack Switch Controller (sC-ToR)